Choosing change management metrics

 Time Frame: Determine the frequency of measurement - weekly, monthly, quarterly and so on.
 Note that some metrics are more meaningful over longer periods; and some change activities will only be influential for very brief periods.

-For example running a training course may last for a two-week window, and you can measure attendance, and possibly even participation during the course.
-Can you also measure the retention of learning; and effective application on the job following?
+For example, running a training course may last for a two-week window, allowing you to measure attendance and possibly participation.
+However, can you also measure the retention of learning and effective application on the job following the course?

 Change Management Metrics to Consider

 Change Rejection Rate: If you're fortunate enough to have data on the number of proposed changes that get rejected or not implemented, you may have in your grasp an indicator of internal resistance, communication gaps, or inadequate training.
 You may be able to examine the data to find common causes or isolated pockets of strong dissatisfaction, giving you the opportunity to address these rejection barriers.
-Over time this will greatly improve your change implementation.
+Over time, this will greatly improve your change implementation capability.

 Employee Satisfaction or Engagement: This is a common tool used in many organisations to assess employees’ perception of many things, including the pace of change, and engagement with specific initiatives.
 Higher engagement scores may correlate with more successful adoption.
 And, over time, the initiatives an organisation puts into place will generate higher engagement scores if employees judge managers are communicating well.
-This measure may not provide much information about your specific change program, unless the program is large enough to be influential to engagement scores across the entire employee cohort.
+This measure may not provide much information about your specific change program unless the program is large enough to influence engagement scores across the entire employee cohort.

 Training Completion Rate: Tracks the percentage of employees who complete change-related training.
 This measure helps you ensure adequate upskilling is in place for a successful implementation.
-In the case of systems implementation, you can couple training completion with login events and engagement with specific system functions to determine whether skills hand over has been successful.
-For other types of change, like process based change, or cultural change, you may be able to couple training completion with error rates or help calls to gain a rounded picture of skills uptake.
+In the case of systems implementation, you can couple training completion with login events and engagement with specific system functions to determine whether skills handover has been successful.
+For other types of change, like process-based or cultural change, you may be able to couple training completion with error rates or help calls to gain a rounded picture of skills uptake.

 Communication Effectiveness: Evaluates how well communication channels convey the change message.
 Naturally, clear communication fosters understanding and buy-in, so it's important to measure.
-There are intranet tools, email opening tools, views, likes and impressions data that can help measure engagement with communications.
-The effectiveness of communications can be measured by how well employees respond to the call to action embedded in the message.
+There are intranet tools, email opening tools, and data on views, likes, and impressions that can help measure engagement with communications.
+The effectiveness of communications can also be measured by how well employees respond to the call to action embedded in the message.
 Thinking through measurability before crafting messages may impact the channel you use.
 For example, if you send physical mail-outs, you may not be able to measure a communique's effectiveness as easily as with electronic mail-outs.

 Peter Drucker said,